andyzg/blog.andyzhang.net/published/_posts/2017-06-27-Acing-the-coop-process-Interviews.md

 - Are you technically competent?
 - Are you able to communicate your thought process?
-- Most importantly, would I want to work with you?
+- Most importantly, would they want to work with you?

 Now that you have an understanding of what interviewers are looking for, let’s talk about how you can mentally prepare yourself to match these requirements.

 ## Mentally preparing yourself
 The minutes leading up to the interview are nerve wracking.
 We’ve all been there.
-We start tapping our fingers, we start imagining all of the worst case scenarios, we start rehearsing all of the technical content we just learned, and we try to distract ourselves without much success.
+We start tapping our fingers, we start imagining all of the worst case scenarios, we start rehearsing all of the technical content we know, and we try to distract ourselves without much success.

 Interviews.
 A situation where your career can be affected for better or for worst.
 A situation that can determine how you spend four months of your life.
 It’s scary.
-Seriously, that is terrifying and stressful.
+It's terrifying and stressful.

 Let’s forget all of that for a second (it’s hard, I know).
 Try reframing the situation.
-You’re about to meet someone from this amazing company, and you want to become friends with them.
+You’re about to meet someone from this great company, and you want to become friends with them.
 Meet them like as if you were meeting a new friend.

 “Hey, I’m Andy.
 What’s your name?
 Nice to meet you!”